moritzWa/wallawitsch-gmail.com/src/content/the-graph-collaboration-puzzle.md

 ---
 title: "The Graph Collaboration Puzzle"
-date: "2021-01-31"
+date: "2021-06-07"
 draft: false
-path: "/blog/cas"
+path: "/blog/the-graph-collaboration-puzzle"
 ---

 # Tool adoption and value creation

-Networked note-taking tools augment our cognition by enabling us to work with an extended corpus of knowledge.
+Networked note-taking tools [augment our cognition](https://moritz.digital/cas) by enabling us to work with an extended corpus of knowledge.
 These applications have seen a substantial increase in adoption in the last few years that can be projected to continue.

 Collaborative Networked note-taking tools will allow for an even greater collaboration because they enable us to leverage not only our own extended brains but that of that of our peers and close collaborators.

+Similar to a discussion forum, but far more powerful, thoße tools amplify the [collective intelligence](https://en.wikipedia.org/wiki/Collective_intelligence) of it's user.

 # The Puzzle